david9dragon9/aibookv2/README.md

-# AI for the Young and Curious Github
+# AI for the Young and Curious, 2nd Edition Github
-The official GitHub repository for "AI for the Young and Curious" by David Wu.
+The official GitHub repository for the second, updated edition of "AI for the Young and Curious" by David Wu.

 Amazon link: https://www.amazon.com/dp/B09YVBW9RX